-The Function of a Certified Nursing Assistant
+The Duties of a CNA

-- Administering basic care to patients
+- Furnishing basic care to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and helping patients with meals